MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/uicop-aw0013.md

 Groups containing promoted actions should not be hidden.

 ## Description
-Promoted actions defined in a hidden group are still rendered on the promoted section of the command bar, but this behavior might change and these promoted actions might be hidden in the future.
-If you want to see these actions on the promoted side, remove the Visible property on the group and add 'PromotedOnly = true' on the promoted actions.
-If you do not want to see these actions on the promoted side, removed the Promoted property on the promoted actions.
+From Business Central 2022 Wave 2, promoted actions defined in a hidden group are rendered on the promoted side of the action bar only if the 'Modern Action Bar' feature is disabled for the environment.
+If you want to always see these actions on the promoted side, remove the Visible property on the group.
+If you do never want to see these actions on the promoted side, remove the Promoted property on the promoted actions.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

+## Remarks

+For Business Central 2022 Wave 1 (version 20) and earlier, promoted actions defined in a hidden group were rendered on the promoted side of the action bar, but hidden in non-promoted side of the action bar.

+From Business Central 2022 Wave 2 (version 21), promoted actions defined in a hidden group are rendered on the promoted side of the action bar only if the 'Modern Action Bar' feature is disabled for the environment.

 ## Code example triggering the rule